 The CoreCLR version won’t store anything in Global Assembly Cache, but on the same machine, installing multiple versions machine side-by-side is possible.
 This version is known as cloud-optimized version as it enables generation of high output with low memory usage.

 ASP.NET vNEXT applications enjoy great benefits of simpler deployment, cross-platform deployment, and no version conflicts with CoreCLR.
 However, the decision to target CoreCLR need to be made in the early stages of app development so that no Full CLR dependencies to be included in the code.

 At the end, you will reap just advantages as CoreCLR runs seamlessly with very less memory as opposed to previous versions of ASP.NET.

 - Introduction of new compiler

 The technology leverages Rosyln compiler that’s fast and provides run and edit capabilities.
 The C# compiler transforms the way the application will be developed and deployed because Roslyn is an open source compiler that deploys the code files and allows them to compile in their place only, so the need to compile the application and deploy the binaries is removed.

 The re-write of ASP.NET vNEXT change the toolset of Roslyn and thus, the compilation process is modified.

 - Providing cloud-ready environment

 Moving ahead with a cloud-optimized framework disable the access to some APIs, but it comes with a lot of benefits.
 When the cloud-optimized framework is leveraged, the copy of CoreCLR with the website can be included.
-In future, there is no need to upgrade the .NET on the complete machine for just one website.
+In future, there is no need to upgrade the .net core application development services on the complete machine for just one website.